tonyseel/blog.hatkit.com/_posts/poptwo/2017-06-06-credit-late-payments.md

 ---
 layout: poptwo
 date: 2017-06-06
-heading: Secret Tip to Remove Late Payments from Credit Report!!
+heading: Secret Report to Remove Late Payments from Credit Report!!
 sub-heading: Start seeing results within 45 days!
 bullet-one: We do the hard work for you
 bullet-two: Save money, save time